clokep/relapse/docs/development/dependencies.md

    packaged for your system already.
 2. Teach direnv about poetry.
 The [shell config here](https://github.com/direnv/direnv/wiki/Python#poetry) needs to be added to `~/.config/direnv/direnvrc` (or more generally `$XDG_CONFIG_HOME/direnv/direnvrc`).
-3. Mark the synapse checkout as a poetry project: `echo layout poetry > .envrc`.
+3. Mark the relapse checkout as a poetry project: `echo layout poetry > .envrc`.
 4. Convince yourself that you trust this `.envrc` configuration and project.
    Then formally confirm this to `direnv` by running `direnv allow`.

-Then whenever you navigate to the synapse checkout, you should be able to run e.g. `mypy` instead of `poetry run mypy`; `python` instead of `poetry run python`; and your shell commands will automatically run in the context of poetry's venv, without having to run `poetry shell` beforehand.
+Then whenever you navigate to the relapse checkout, you should be able to run e.g. `mypy` instead of `poetry run mypy`; `python` instead of `poetry run python`; and your shell commands will automatically run in the context of poetry's venv, without having to run `poetry shell` beforehand.